ninodafonte/ninodafonte/README.md

 ### Hi there 👋

 My name is Nino Dafonte.
-I've been developing software, one way or another, for the last 20+ years.
+I've been developing software, one way or another, for the past 20+ years.
 You'll find here experiments and templates, usually about #automation, #aws, #php, #docker, #terraform, #python and some other animals.

 Enjoy and happy coding!